 - c.
 Development should create a well-defined street wall to support a human-scaled street environment in transit station areas.
-Design strategies may include, but are not limited to: - i. building stepbacks at or below the fourth storey; - ii. overall reduction of building mass at or above the fourth storey; - iii. building articulation using building materials, massing and projections; and, - iv. street furniture, awnings and lighting along street walls to enhance the pedestrian experience. - d.
-Incentives to encourage the development of nonmarket housing units and mixed-market housing may be explored and implemented through direct control bylaws, including, but not limited to, Floor Area Ratio (FAR) exemptions and parking reductions. - e.
-Further to the building scale policies in Section 2.3, development in Core Zones and Transition Zones may exceed, with a limited number of storeys, the building scale identified on Map 4: Building Scale while still meeting the overall intent of the building scale.
-A proposed development should only be allowed to exceed the building scale where, the development meets a high standard of design excellence including, but not limited to: - providing for a substantially enhanced, highquality public space; - ii. iconic architectural design that emphasizes the station as a gateway site; - iii. creating a sense of place through public art or other unique design elements; - iv. including sustainable building and site design elements; or, - v. providing non-market housing. - f.
+Design strategies may include, but are not limited to: - building stepbacks at or below the fourth storey; - ii. overall reduction of building mass at or above the fourth storey; - iii. building articulation using building materials, massing, and projections; and, - iv. street furniture, awnings, and lighting along street walls to enhance the pedestrian experience. - d.
+Incentives to encourage the development of non-market housing units and mixed-market housing may be explored and implemented through direct control bylaws, including, but not limited to, Floor Area Ratio (FAR) exemptions and parking reductions. - e.
+Further to the building scale policies in Section 2.3, development in Core Zones may exceed, with a limited number of storeys, the building scale identified on Map 4: Building Scale which would result in a greater building area as would otherwise be achievable.
+A proposed development should only be allowed to exceed the building scale where the development achieves the following: - i. providing for a substantially enhanced, high-quality publicly-accessible private open space; or, - ii. provision of non-market housing and/or mixed-market housing acceptable to the Manager of Housing Solutions. - f.
 Vehicle parking in Core Zones should be located underground or in a parking structure.
 Where surface parking is provided, it should be well landscaped and should avoid being located between a building and a street. - g.
-Development in the Core Zone adjacent to the LRT station is encouraged to provide privately-owned publicly-accessible spaces that includes hard and soft landscaping elements and seating areas to provide opportunities for outdoor activity and social interaction.
+Development in the Core Zone adjacent to the LRT station is encouraged to provide privately-owned publicly-accessible spaces that includes hard and soft landscaping elements and seating areas to provide opportunities for outdoor activity and social interaction. - Development in the Core Zone and Transition Zone should locate vehicle access to reduce conflicts with pedestrian movement and transit operations.

-- h.
-Development in the Core Zone and Transition Zone should locate vehicle access to reduce conflicts with pedestrian movement and transit operations. - i.
+- i.
 Development in the Core Zone should: - have a minimum building height of two storeys; - ii. prioritize transit access; and, - iii. provide connections to support a comfortable and safe pedestrian and cycling experience and complete missing links to and from transit stations and transit stops. - j.
 Consolidation of parcels is encouraged for greater development potential, to provide for comprehensively planned development, and avoid isolating parcels that would restrict the feasibility of redevelopment on adjacent properties. - k.
-Development should consider activation of lanes to encourage additional activity through strategies such as: - i. providing uses that front the lane; - ii. enhanced landscaping and mobility features; - iii. incorporating street art and lighting; and, - iv. enhanced design features that improve safety and accessibility. - I. Development should mitigate off-site impacts of any additional height, massing and shadowing within the surrounding area through: - i. limited floor plate sizes above the fourth storey; - ii. increased stepbacks and/or reduced massing above the fourth storey; and, - iii. building orientation. - New automobile service centers, drive-throughs and service stations shall not be in the Core Zone and Transition Zone. - New loading and servicing areas should be located off less active side streets, on lanes or internal to development sites and be designed to minimize impacts on streets and conflicts with pedestrians and cyclists. - Parking relaxations should be considered for development on constrained sites, such as individual lots that cannot easily be consolidated, to make development more feasible.
+Development should consider activation of lanes to encourage additional activity through strategies such as: - i. providing uses that front the lane; - ii. enhanced landscaping and mobility features; - iii. incorporating street art and lighting; and, - iv. enhanced design features that improve safety and accessibility. - Development should mitigate off-site impacts of any additional height, massing, and shadowing within the surrounding area through: - i. limited floor plate sizes above the fourth storey; - ii. increased stepbacks and/or reduced massing above the fourth storey; and, - iii. building orientation. - m.
+New vehicle-oriented uses such as automotive sales, retailers with large surface parking areas, and drive-through restaurants or services should not be located in the Core Zones and Transition Zones. - n.
+New loading and servicing areas should be located off less active side streets, on lanes or internal to development sites and be designed to minimize impacts on streets and conflicts with pedestrians and cyclists. - o.
+Parking relaxations should be considered for development on constrained sites, such as individual lots that cannot easily be consolidated, to make development more feasible.
 Where parking relaxations are supported, transportation demand management measures including increased bicycle and alternative mobility storage should be provided.